achauhan567/movies-be/README.md

   				"npm install" to add node modules
   				"npm start" to start the project
-				"npm test" to run test of apis
+				"npm test" to run test on apis

 # Endpoints for this app are: